 - CodaBow Diamond GX – (Amazon)

-- Tighten the hair – by turning the screw clockwise, and loosen it after you’re done playing.
+- Tighten the Hair – by turning the screw clockwise

-- Rosin it – which means apply some rosin to the hair.
-If you don’t do that, you won’t get any sound out of your bow.
+- Apply Rosin – which is necessary to get any sound from your bow.

 - Fiddlerman Wood – (Amazon)